Kfreise/ehri-nl-test/content/about.md

 ---
-title: About EHRI-UK
+title: About EHRI-NL
 type: about
 ---

 {{< intro >}}
 The [European Holocaust Research Infrastructure (EHRI)](https://www.ehri-project.eu) is an international infrastructure securing Holocaust research, commemoration and education on a trans-national level.
-EHRI-UK is the national node representing the United Kingdom within this international research consortium.
+EHRI-NL is the national node representing the Netherlands within this international research consortium.
 {{< /intro >}}

-### EHRI-UK will seek to ensure the long-term sustainability of Holocaust research within the UK and beyond by:
+### EHRI-NL will seek to ensure the long-term sustainability of Holocaust research within the Netherlands and beyond by:

- * representing institutions within the UK (and Crown Dependencies) which contain materials related to Holocaust Studies to create a strong research consortium;
+ * representing institutions within the Netherlands which contain materials related to Holocaust Studies to create a strong research consortium;
  * connecting resources through a state-of-the-art digital infrastructure;
  * developing innovative digital research tools;